Recently Diagnosed with Adult ADHD? Here are Your Next Steps

 - A better understanding of ADHD in the mental health community

-- Less stigma toward mental health treatment in general
+- More acceptance of mental health treatment in general

+While there is not a cure for ADHD, many effective adult ADHD treatment options are available.
+Managing the most intrusive adult ADHD symptoms without stifling your unique personality is possible with the help of the right care plan.
 “It is recommended that adults talk to a professional about their treatment options,” Donovan sad.
-“This includes medication to treat symptoms, coaching to support executive functioning, and therapy to address common psychological distress including increased stress, anxiety, depression, low self-esteem, and underachievement.”
+“This includes adult ADHD medication to treat ADHD symptoms in adults, coaching to support executive functioning, and therapy to address common psychological distress including increased stress, anxiety, depression, low self-esteem, and underachievement.”

 “After a diagnosis of ADHD, the next step would be a trial of ADHD medication (unless medically contraindicated),” psychologist Kenneth Wilson, Psy.D. said.

 There are a few different types of mediations.
 Stimulants are the first-line treatment option for people with ADHD.
 WebMD reports that stimulant medications work for 70% to 80% of people.
 These medications allow people with ADHD to focus and quell hyperactivity.
 Some non-stimulant medications are also approved for ADHD treatment.
 A psychiatrist or psychiatric advanced nurse practitioner can help you determine what, if any, medication is right for you.
 Ultimately, it is up to you to decide whether medication works as part of your treatment plan.